 I look back at it amid the rain

 For the very last time; for my sand is sinking,

 The final stanza presents the lyrical voice’s attempts to forget these memories.
 The lyrical voice goes back to the present time and he/she sees this “phantom figure” “shriking, shriking”.
 This repetition emphasizes the lyrical voice’s gloom and desperation.
 He/she expresses a desire to change that memory and to get rid of it (“I look back at it amid the rain/For the very last time”).
 The lyrical voice has grown old and time is running out (“for my sand is sinking”).
 Moreover, the lyrical voice acquires a resignation tone as he/she “shall traverse old love’s domain/Never again”.
 These final lines create a dramatic ending to the poem.

 About Thomas Hardy

 Thomas Hardy was born in 1840 and died in 1928.
 He was an English poet and novelist.
 Thomas Hardy was greatly influenced by southern England, where he was born and raised.
 His works expand through the Victorian and the Modern era.
 His most known works are his lyric poems which influenced great poets such as Philip Larkin, Robert Frost, W.H.
 Auden, among others.
-Hardy’s poetry concentrates on the musical aspects of language, by paying attention to the different possibilities of sound.
+Thomas Hardy’s poetry concentrates on the musical aspects of language, by paying attention to the different possibilities of sound.
 He was greatly influenced by the Romantic Movement, and especially by William Wordsworth.
-Thomas Hardy viewed himself mainly as a poet, but he also wrote novels like Far from the Madding Crowd, Jude the Obscure, and The mayor of Casterbridge.
+Thomas Hardy viewed himself mainly as a poet, but he also wrote novels like Far from the Madding Crowd, Jude the Obscure, and The Mayor of Casterbridge.